About RansomLook

 There are various ways to stay updated with new posts:

-- By running your own instance and enabling RocketChat and/or email notifications
+- Run your own instance and enable RocketChat and/or email notifications

 There is NO official Telegram Channel!